 Bauer, Gordon B. “Corporal Punishment and the Schools.”
 Education and Urban Society 22.3 (1990): 285-99.

 Bauer focuses on several issues regarding corporal punishment in schools.
-His article agrees slightly with those that are more rebellious to corporal punishment debate and practice.
+His article agrees slightly with those who are more rebellious to corporal punishment debate and practice.
 This article outlines the historical evidence of the factual information about corporal punishment, which is vital for one to comprehend the historical take on this matter.
-Additionally, it acts as an eye opener to the physical abuse that occurs in schools.
+Additionally, it acts as an eye-opener to the physical abuse that occurs in schools.

 Owen, Stephen S. “The Relationship between Social Capital and Corporal Punishment in Schools.
 A Theoretical Inquiry.”
 Youth & Society 37.1 (2005): 85-112.

-Owen exploitsdifferent nations that have passed judicial bans on corporal punishment due to its negative effects.
-According to the article it is clear that several nations agreed to ban corporal punishment due to the previous cases of unsuccessful force of using the corporal punishment.
+Owen exploits different nations that have passed judicial bans on corporal punishment due to its negative effects.
+According to the article, it is clear that several nations agreed to ban corporal punishment due to the previous cases of unsuccessful force using corporal punishment.
 This was because of fatal cases of problems it had on innocent students.

 Dupper, David R., and Amy E. Montgomery Dingus.
 “Corporal punishment in US public schools: A continuing challenge for school social workers.”
 Children & Schools 30.4 (2008): 243-250.